Manicurists and Pedicurists

 Second, there is the matter of creativity.
 Customers depend on their manicurists to help them look their best.
 That mean being able to determine a person' s current needs and suggesting nail extensions, colors of polish or appliques.
 Manicurists may also use their artistic ability to create unique nail designs.

 Like the barbers and cosmetologists in whose shops they often work, manicurists must be licensed in most states.
 It may also be necessary to complete a course at a licensed beauty school.
 But once you have the training and appropriate credentials as a manicurist, you can work almost anywhere.

-Attach paper forms to tips of customers' fingers to support and shape artificial nails.
+Extend nails using powder, solvent, and paper forms attached to tips of customers' fingers to support and shape artificial nails.

 Maintain supply inventories and records of client services.